foundry-vtt-community/wiki.js/setup/linux-installation.md

 To correct this error, we need to build `classic-level` ourselves manually.

+The steps below assume you've followed the guide above to install and run Foundry, and you are logged in as the `foundry` user.
+If you didn't folow this guide, adjust accordingly to your own installation.

 <a id="H1" href="#H1">H1.</a> Login as the user Foundry is running as and stop Foundry from running.
-If you followed this guide, login as `foundry` then you simply:

 ```
 pm2 stop foundry